asmitbm/contributors-guide/pages/Commit-guidelines.md

 How Has This Been Tested?

-Tested locally by building and running the site
+This has been tested locally by building and running the site
 ```

 * Each description line must be no more than 75 characters long (there is no limit on number of lines).

 * You should explain why the changes were made.
 This is especially important for complex, non-self-explanatory changes.

+* You must select the type of change you made.
+Remove the irrelevant options from the list by putting a `x` in the square brackets in front of the type of change.

 * The commit message is primarily for your and others' benefit, and they should be able to understand it both now and in the future.